 Congratulations on your electoral victory!
 Your hard work paid off, and now you can represent your constituents.
 Here is some advice on what to do next:

-Get the signs down!
+- Get the signs down!
 You should have this done ASAP.
-If you don’t take them down quickly enough after Election Day, your campaign may be fined for violations.
+If you don’t take your signs down quickly enough after Election Day, your campaign may be fined for violations.

-Step into your new role.
+- Step into your new role.
 After your swearing in, you will have the job you fought so hard to get.
 Now it’s time to work on the issues achieve the goals that made you seek the office in the first place.
-Good luck!

 Unfortunately, not everyone can win their election.
 After all the endless activity of campaigning, the sudden stop can be jarring.